 Breeze by the Sea: That’s great then.
 It’s good when we’re on the same wavelength.
 I guess I won’t have to go into too much details then.

 Mystical GirL: Are you kidding me?
-Stop cheating and cutting corners!
+Stop cheating!
 Is this how a confession is supposed to be?
 Say it now!

 Ehlo laughed again at her aggressiveness as he typed in his answer.
 He smiled when he saw another long response from her.
 This was moving in a smoother direction than he thought.
 He continued to chat with her until around 2:00 A.M. before they both said their temporary goodbyes and signed off.